 In summary: Sophisticated product with a dated look and feel.
 Good for researchers!

-Fairly easy-to-use and with decent looking forms that you can embed, JotForm is an attractive SurveyMonkey alternative indeed.
+Fairly easy-to-use and with decent-looking forms that you can embed, JotForm is an attractive alternative to SurveyMonkey indeed.
 The tool is great for non-technical users with a little learning curve.

 “Jotform provides professional, fast and easy forms.
 They are modern, customizable and work well within web pages…You can also customize colors!”- G2 Crowd review.

 What makes it a good alternative: Jotform is a neat SurveyMonkey alternative because of its ease of use and affordable pricing that embraces all users.
 It is especially appealing to non-techies!

-Why it may not be all that great: Doesn’t meet the support expectations, is what most JotForm users found.
-Which can get frustrating when you consider that most JotForm users have encountered at least minor bugs in it.
+Why it may not be all that great: Doesn’t meet the support expectations, which is what most JotForm users found.
+This can get frustrating when you consider that most JotForm users have encountered at least minor bugs in it.
 JotForm tends to have too many glitches for a survey tool.